codepath/android_guides/Building-your-own-Android-library.md

 }
 ```

-When building Android libraries, only the release version is built as mentioned in this [documentation](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Library-Publication).
+You can compile the library with Android Studio, or type `./gradlew build` at the command line.
+The output will be stored under the library's subdirectory under `build/outputs/aar`.
+Unlike Android applications in which `debug` or `release` versions can be generated, only release versions by default are published as documented [here](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Referencing-a-Library).

 If you wish to build multiple variations, you will need to add this statement to your library `build.gradle` file:

 ```gradle
 android {